wolfeidau/wolfeidau_site/_posts/2011-05-26-using-apache-cxf-and-maven-with-a-proxy-server.md

 </http-conf:conduit>
 {% endhighlight %}

-So in summary if your working behind a corporate firewall building web services projects using Maven and Apache CXF you will need to do the following.
+So in summary if your working behind a proxy server building web services projects using Maven and Apache CXF you will need to do the following.

-1. Configure a proxy in your Maven configuration so that assets can be retrieved, this is done as follows in your _settings.xml_.
+Configure a proxy in your Maven configuration so that assets can be retrieved, this is done as follows in your _settings.xml_.
 {% highlight xml %}
      <proxy>
        <id>optional</id>